github/docs/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/common-validation-errors-when-creating-issue-forms.md

     label: "What's wrong?"
 ```

-The error can be fixed by removing the `---`:
+In this example, the error can be fixed by deleting the `---` (document separator) between the headers and the `body` section.

 ```yaml
 name: Support Request